 Laurie began riding the Salt Grass Trail Ride in 2008 and is a member of Wagon 18.

 Laurie is a graduate of Baylor University and is a licensed CPA.
-She is a lifetime member of HLSR and Chairman of Auctions Assistance.
-Laurie currently is employed at Avanta Services.
+She is on the Board of Directors for Houston Livestock Show & Rodeo™, as well as the Chairman of Auctions Assistance.
+Laurie currently is employed at Jacintoport International, LLC.

 The Livestock Boss has the duty of overseeing the well-being of all the horses and mules on the entire trail ride.